 On July 25, 2011, a subsidiary of the Company was named as a defendant in the U.S. District Court for the Southern District of Texas - Galveston Division, in a complaint styled Figgs. v.
 Kirby Inland Marine, et al., which alleges that the plaintiff individually as a vessel tankerman, and on behalf of other current and former similarly situated vessel tankermen employed with the Company, is entitled to overtime pay under the Fair Labor Standards Act.
 Plaintiffs assert that vessel tankermen are not seamen who are expressly exempt from overtime pay provisions under the law.
 The case was conditionally certified as a collective action on December 22, 2011 at which time the Court prescribed a notice period for current and former employees to voluntarily participate as plaintiffs.
 The notice period closed on February 27, 2012.
 Plaintiffs seek to maintain a collective action, compensatory damages in the form of back pay, attorneys' fees, cost and liquidated damages.
-As discovery as to the merits of the case has not been conducted to date, the Company is unable to assess the liability at this time.
+As this matter is in the initial stage of discovery as to the merits of the case, the Company is unable to assess the liability at this time.
 Accordingly, the Company is not able to estimate any amount of loss or range of loss.

 On January 30, 2012 in the U.S. District Court for the District of New Jersey in a case styled Rescue Mission of El Paso., Inc., et al. v.
 John J. Nicola, et al., the Company, its subsidiary, K-Sea, and current and former officers and directors of K-Sea were named defendants in a putative class action complaint asserting that during the period of January 30, 2009 to January 27, 2010, K-Sea allegedly failed to disclose certain facts regarding K-Sea's operations and financial condition, and asserting violations of Sections 10(b)(5) and 20(a) of the Securities and Exchange Act of 1934 and Rule 10b-5 thereunder.
 Plaintiff seeks class certification, compensatory damages, attorneys' fees and costs.
+The Plaintiffs filed its Amended Consolidated Complaint on behalf of the class on July 9, 2012.
+The Company is preparing its response to the Complaint.
 The Company believes that this suit is without merit and intends to vigorously defend itself in this matter based on the information available to the Company at this time.
 The Company does not expect the outcome of this matter to have a material adverse effect on its consolidated financial statements; however, there can be no assurance as to the ultimate outcome of this matter.